arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 Notice that the `interface` includes both `getX` and `getY` methods, and that the *x* and *y* coordinates of two points is enough information to derive the distance between them.

 Modify `Point`.
-Change it into an anstract class instead of an interface, and define `distanceTo(Point other)` by using both points' `getX` and `getY` methods to calculate the distance.
+Change it into an abstract class instead of an interface, and define `distanceTo(Point other)` by using both points' `getX` and `getY` methods to calculate the distance.

 An alternative is to implement the `Point` interface above with a new abstract class which implements just `distanceTo`.